baumkuchenn/gentoo-dwm-setup/README.md

 # Dotfiles
 ## Introduction
 This is a repository to backup my Void Linux configuration to make my life easier when recreating my setup on new OS install.
-Since this is not in my primary laptop, I can mess it up to make it minimal as possible.
+'\n'Since this is not in my primary laptop, I can mess it up to make it minimal as possible.